Lramseyer/vaporview/API_DOCS.md

 Custom context [right click] menu commands can be added to vaporview components such as the netlist viewer and and waveform viewer, and those context menu items can call commands to other extensions.

+## Vaporview context keys

+Vaporview contributes context keys for other extensions to use in [when clause](https://code.visualstudio.com/api/references/when-clause-contexts) statements.

+- **vaporview.activated** - Set to true when extension gets activated
+- **vaporview.documentCount** - Number of open waveform viewer tabs in the session.
+Initializes to undefined

 ## Waveform Viewer Document (document webview)

 Custom context menu items can be added to the waveform viewer webview.
 All attributes listed below are usable by [when clause](https://code.visualstudio.com/api/references/when-clause-contexts) statements